 To contact Erika Storlie, email firstname.lastname@example.org or call 847-448-4311.

-Howard Brown Health will provide free community HIV and STI testing in Evanston.
+Howard Brown Health provides free community HIV and STI screening in Evanston

 Services include HIV prevention counseling, rapid HIV screening (finger prick), and confidential syphilis, gonorrhea, and chlamydia screenings.
-Screenings will be offered at the Evanston Public Library in the Small Community Meeting Room (first floor), 1703 Orrington Ave from 3 p.m. to 7 p.m. on the second Monday of the month.
-The room location is noted by the date.
+Screenings are offered at the Evanston Public Library in the Small Community Meeting Room (first floor), 1703 Orrington Ave from 3 p.m. to 7 p.m. on the second Monday of the month.
+No appointment is needed.